 Top LED bulbs

-If you want light bulbs that will last for years of solid use without packing in, LED bulbs are what you need.
-They tend to cost a little more than the incandescent bulbs of old, but with much greater lifespan and increased efficiency, you'll save a significant chunk of change in the long run.
-However, there are hundreds of different LED bulbs out there, so which should you go for?
+If you want light bulbs that last for years, LED bulbs are the answer.
+They cost a little more than the incandescent bulbs of old, but with much greater lifespan and increased efficiency you'll save a significant chunk of change in the long run.
+There are countless LED bulbs out there, so which should you go for?

 2. LED Candle Bulbs